 This course is designed to serve as an opportunity for students to develop golf skills at the intermediate level.
 The mental approach to golf as well as intermediate drills and practice techniques will be employed to further enhance the students' skill level.
 KIN-A20 and A21 are courses related in content and are limited in enrollment according to Title 5, section 55040.
-For further information see section VIII of the catalog regarding course repeatability and repetition.
+For further information see section VIII regarding course repetition.
 54 hours laboratory.

-KIN-A40 - Karate, Beginning
+KIN-A40 - Karate, Beginning 1 unit UC, CSU

 This course in beginning karate will develop the basic skills needed for the art of unarmed self-defense.
 This includes the use of blocking, shifting, punching, striking, and kicking.
 Karate will also develop speed, grace of movement, self-confidence, poise, mental alertness, strength, endurance, and muscular control.
 Karate is a physical art and a sport that anyone, irrespective of size, age, or sex, can practice according to his or her own capabilities.
-KIN-A40 and A41 are courses related in content and are limited in enrollment according to Title 5, section 55040.
-For further information see section VIII of the catalog regarding course repeatability and repetition.
-54 hours laboratory.
-(Letter Grade, or Pass/No Pass option.)
+KIN-A40, and A41 are courses related in content and are limited in enrollment according to Title 5, section 55040.
+For further information see section VIII regarding course repetition.
+54 hours laboratory.(Letter Grade, or Pass/No Pass option.)